DOI10.47051/ETXC3519

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..38 Helicops angulatus is listed in this category given its wide distribution, high abundance, and tolerance to human-modified environments.38 However, the species’ presence near urbanized areas makes individuals especially susceptible to being killed by people out of concern or because it can be confused with the venomous snake Bothrops atrox.3,5,16 Other causes of mortality include death from vehicular traffic and ingestion of plastic.15,25
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..38 Helicops angulatus is listed in this category given its wide distribution, high population densities, and tolerance for human-modified environments.38 However, the species’ presence near urbanized areas makes individuals especially susceptible to being killed by people out of concern or because it can be confused with the venomous snake Bothrops atrox.3,5,16 Other causes of mortality include death from vehicular traffic and ingestion of plastic.15,25

-Distribution: Helicops angulatus is widely distributed throughout the Amazon basin in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname and Venezuela.
-It also occurs in Trinidad Island, as well as in the Cerrado, Caatinga, and Atlantic Forest biomes in Brazil.
-Its entire range of distribution is estimated to be ~36,677 km2.39 In Ecuador, this species occurs at elevations between 185 and 995 m (Fig. 2).
+Distribution: Helicops angulatus is widely distributed throughout the Amazon in Bolivia, Brazil, Colombia, Ecuador (Fig. 2), French Guiana, Guyana, Peru, Suriname and Venezuela.
+It also occurs in Trinidad Island, as well as in the Cerrado, Caatinga, and Atlantic Forest biomes in Brazil.39

 Distribution of Helicops angulatus in Ecuador